obex-incubator/obex-spells/README.md

-# 🌳🪄 Grove Spells
+#  Obex Spells

-**Governance Spells for Grove**
+**Governance Spells for Obex**

 ## ✨ Spells

 The latest spells can be found in the `src/proposals/` directory.
-Spells are organized by date in YYYYMMDD format, with separate files for each network (e.g., `GroveEthereum_20250724.sol`).
+Spells are organized by date in YYYYMMDD format, with separate files for each network (e.g., `ObexEthereum_20250724.sol`).